-You may earn ensemble credit through participation in Choir, Orchestra, Concert Band, Jazz Band, Jazz Combos, and Jazz Choir.
+- 1 You may earn ensemble credit through participation in Choir.
+Orchestra, Concert Band, Jazz Band, Jazz Combos, and Jazz Choir.
 To select appropriate ensembles, it is essential you meet with a faculty academic adviser in Music.
 Not all ensembles transfer to all colleges and universities.
-So it is important you select the ensembles transferable to the four year institution you wish to attend.

-General Education Requirements must include ENGL& 101, MATH& 107, a social science, a non-lab science course and a lab science course.
+So it is important you select the ensembles transferable to the four year institution you wish to attend. - 2 General Education Requirements must include ENGL& 101, MATH& 107, a social science, a non-lab science course and a lab science course.
 Additional General Education Requirements are necessary as determined by your transfer destination.
-Please speak with a Music Academic Adviser.
+Please speak with a Music Academic Adviser. - 3 May be substituted with MUSC 190. - MUSC 183 may be accepted as an ensemble credit in the MUSIC AFA program.

-NATURAL RESOURCE MANAGEMENT AAS: SCC
+NATURAL RESOURCE MANAGEMENT AAS, Certificate: SCC